 Gateway has the responsibility of identifying, locating, and evaluating individuals with disabilities who are 5 to 21 years of age and who fall within the school's jurisdiction.
-If you know or suspect that your student has a disability, please contact Carla Silber, Chief Operating Officer, at (512) 869-3020 for information about available programs, assessments, and services.
+If you know or suspect that your student has a disability, please contact Misty Granderson, Director of Special Education, at (512) 869-3020 for information about available programs, assessments, and services.